List of carbon capture and storage projects: NET Power Demonstration Facility, La Porte TX

 As of 2019, the NET Power Demonstration Facility in La Porte, TX was an oxy-combustion natural gas power plant that operated by the Allam power cycle.
 The plant was able to reduce its air emissions to zero by producing a near pure stream of CO2. and first fired in May 2018.

 Century Plant, TX

 As of 2014, Occidental Petroleum, along with SandRidge Energy, operated a West Texas hydrocarbon gas processing plant and related pipeline infrastructure that provides CO2 for Enhanced Oil Recovery (EOR).
 With a CO2 capture capacity of 8.4 Mt/a, the Century plant was the largest single industrial source CO2 capture facility in the world.

 Developing projects by several countries

 ANICA - Advanced Indirectly Heated Carbonate Looping Process

-The ANICA Project is focused on developing economically feasible carbon capture technology for lime and cement plants, which are responsible for 5% of the total anthropogenic carbon dioxide emissions.
+The ANICA Project focused on developing economically feasible carbon capture technology for lime and cement plants, which are responsible for 8% of the total anthropogenic carbon dioxide emissions.
 In 2019, a consortium of 12 partners from Germany, United Kingdom and Greece began working on integrating indirectly heated carbonate lopping (IHCaL) process in cement and lime production.
-The project aims at lowering the energy penalty and CO2 avoidance costs for CO2 capture from lime and cement plants.
+The project aimed at lowering the energy penalty and CO2 avoidance costs for CO2 capture from lime and cement plants.